Trellech: Harold's Stones

 The stones are on slightly elevated ground close to running water and springs, which might be relevant to the choice of site.
 They are believed to date back to the Bronze Age.
 Such remains are rare in this part of Wales.
-They derive their name from a legend that they mark the spot at which three chieftains fell in battle with Harold Godwinson, who defeated the Welsh in Gwent in 1063.
-In another legend the stones were flung from Skirrid by the mythical Jack o' Kent in a competition with the Devil.
+Various local traditions are ascribed to them: that they were erected by Harold Godwinson to celebrate a victory over the Welsh in 1063; that they commemorate three chieftains who fell fighting against the Romans; or that they were flung from the Skirrid by the mythical Jack o' Kent in a trial of strength with the Devil.